-6.X Solution #X UE-UE communication based on generalized Ethernet model
+6.X Solution #X Static forwarding rules to all directions

 6.X.1 Introduction

-This solution addresses Key Issue #2: UE-UE TSC communication.
+This solution addresses the traffic forwarding aspect of Key Issue #2: UE-UE TSC communication.
 From a 3GPP system perspective, UE-UE communication is a special case as that requires the UPF to be able to forward traffic between UEs without going through a NW-TT.
 From the TSN network perspective, however, the UE-UE communication is not special; as the 5GS models a TSN bridge, it just corresponds to communication between two ports.
+Currently, static forwarding rules can only be configured by the CNC for the uplink direction in the UPF/NW-TT to select between the NW-TT ports.
+However, centrally managed TSN networks require the capability of configuring static forwarding rules in any direction so that the CNC can set up the TSN streams according to the delay requirements.
+Note also that centrally configured static forwarding rules are applicable also to non-TSN traffic.

-This solution generalizes the 5GS bridge model, so that is becomes capable of TSC communication between any two ports.
+This solution generalizes the forwarding capability 5GS bridge model, so that is becomes capable of TSC communication between any two ports.
 That includes communication between a DS-TT port and a NW-TT port, as already supported, but also extended to include communication between two DS-TT ports (i.e., UE to UE communication), as well as communication between two NW-TT ports.
-The solution tries to minimize the special 3GPP handling of these options, and instead proposes a general framework that is equally applicable to all cases.
+The solution makes the 5GS model comply to IEEE bridging functionality by including the Bridging forwarding function as a single entity which can then realizes the needed forwarding functions.
+In this way the 5GS provides a general framework that can apply to all cases, while vendors are free to implement the bridge forwarding function however they want.

+The solution is illustrated in the figure 6.x.1-1 below.
+The bridge forwarding inside the NW-TT realizes Ethernet bridging functionality and makes use of the static forwarding rules to any port as provided by the CNC.
+The PDU Sessions are bound to the bridge forwarding function as logical ports, which act in the same way as physical ports from the point of view of forwarding.
+In case of downlink traffic, the bridge forwarding functionality determines which PDU Session to use.
+N4 rules configured by the SMF are still possible to use according to the current specification, e.g. for QoS enforcement or usage reporting; i.e., the CUPS mechanism remains as specified today.
+But as the bridge forwarding mechanism already determines the PDU Session to use, there is no need to set up N4 rules for selecting the downlink PDU Session.

+NOTE: for the impact on PDU session lookup is to be evaluated.